rubencaro/bolt/README.md

 be passed through pipes when communicating between processes.
 Anything not serializable will not be available for the task, or for the notification emails.

+Bolt defines a module `Bolt::Helpers` meant to be used form inside your tasks.
+For example, you can grab a connection to Bolt's queue, that lives inside a mongo collection, by calling `Bolt::Helpers.get_mongo_collection` anywhere in your code.

 Fields on the mongo document and used by Bolt are:

 * `task`: the name of the task, also of the module and the file defining it.